locationtech/udig-platform/docs/user/en/Line Creation Tool.rst

 Advanced Editing
 ~~~~~~~~~~~~~~~~

-The Line Creation Tool also has an advanced mode that provides all the functionality that the `Edit
+The Line Creation Tool also has an advanced mode that provides all the functionality that the :doc:`Edit Geometry Tool`
-Geometry Tool <Edit%20Geometry%20Tool.html>`_ has, except that only lines can be edited.
-A summary
-of the advanced editing features are:
+has, except that only lines can be edited.
+A summary of the advanced editing features are:

 -  Clicking an existing line will select it.
 -  An existing line can be extended by